chayleaf/ihatelatency/README.md

 the server.

 By default, the playback buffersize is autoadjusted based on how stable the network is.
-This is pretty conservative, the buffer is adjusted so there are barely any xruns.
-The `-s` flag for the `play` command allows you to choose the buffer size yourself, picking the right balance between latency and xruns.
-If you set the env var `RUST_LOG=debug`, the program will print a log message whenever an xrun occurs, helping you decide on the perfect buffer size.
-Note that buffer autoadjustment can work pretty badly with UDP, since a dropped packet is a guaranteed xrun no matter the buffer size.
+The algorithm is pretty stupid, though I plan to improve it at some point.
+If you set the env var `RUST_LOG=debug`, the program will print all xruns, and also constantly print the current buffer size.
+This allows you to pick a buffer size by yourself - you can then pass it with the `-s` flag for the `play` command.
+The bigger the buffer, the higher the latency and the less xruns.
+With UDP, autoadjustment is disabled (packet loss acts as autoadjustment instead).

 Currently, `s16le`, `48000`, stereo is assumed, but it should be fairly trivial to add support to sample rate selection (or sending it on